IIBEC Online Education

 See All Upcoming Sessions

-Course Overview This session was originally presented at the 2024 IIBEC International Convention & Trade Show in Phoenix, Arizona.
-This course includes the following components: recording of the live session a summative assessment consisting of 10 multiple-choice questions two surveys required to claim continuing education credit Description Mass timber (MT) has been used for thousands of years.
-However, only in recent decades has it been used as laminated panels in building construction, and this panel’s usage is growing in popularity.
-We will discuss publications that have studied the impact of MT moisture exposure and the need to protect the material from elevated moisture content.
-Laboratory test results on mass timber wetting and drying studies have shown how drying is essential to the material’s integrity.
-Field observations will be reviewed to understand moisture impacts during and post-construction.
-With its introduction as panels, new strategies must be employed for a successful installation to protect MT from moisture damage and ensure occupants’ long-term health and safety.
-This session will discuss moisture protection methods from manufacturing to post-construction.
-A risk management plan will be suggested to create a sustainable, stable structure and preserve the beauty of the mass timber building.
-Speaker(s)/Author(s) Scott Wood VaproShield Gig Harbor, Washington Course Access Courses are accessible in LearnUpon for one year from the date of purchase.
-Credit Start Date 2/13/24 Credit Expiration Date 2/13/27 Course Recommended Prerequisite(s) Building construction including walls and roofing details.
-Knowledge of “barrier” components and materials that are used to stop; heat flow, air flow, water (liquid), water (vapor) Knowledge Level: Intermediate Continuing Education Credit Statement This course is approved for 1.0 IIBEC CEH This course is approved for 1.0 AIA LU/HSW AIA Course Number: COD24_23 AIA Provider Number: G024 Continuing Education Credit Claim Information To claim IIBEC CEHs, learners are required to: Achieve a passing score of 70% on the summative assessment (learners are provided unlimited attempts) Complete the course Evaluation & Attestation Survey After completing the Evaluation & Attestation Survey, learners will be able to download a Certificate of Completion.
+2024 BES Session: Achieving Building Envelope Durability Using CSA S478 Course Overview This session was originally presented at the 2024 IIBEC/OBEC Building Enclosure Symposium in Toronto, Canada.
+This course includes the following components: recording of the live session a summative assessment consisting of 10 questions two surveys required to claim continuing education credit Description The premature expense of rehabilitating buildings has been an issue for decades.
+In 1994, CSA produced a guideline document to improve building durability.
+In 2019, that guideline was upgraded to a consensus standard that is ready to be adopted by the model National Building Code of Canada (NBCC).
+CSA S478 provides a process for developing durability in the envelope of buildings designed under Parts 3, 4, and 5 of the NBCC and regulations using the NBCC.
+It responds to the requirements of NBCC 5.1.5.2 to provide durable design by setting out a standard way to demonstrate through the design process how to make the relevant elements in the building envelope achieve a target durability level.
+The standard is supported by all sectors of the design industry, including design professionals, insurers, and contractors, each of whom seeks an accepted process for achieving a target durability level.
+This session will highlight the processes set out by CSA S478 and the benefits to users.
+Speaker(s)/Author(s) Gerald Genge, LL.M., P.Eng., BSS, ODACC Adjudicator Adjudicator/Mediator Genge Consulting Adjudication and Consulting Course Access Courses are accessible in LearnUpon for one year from the date of purchase.
+Credit Start Date 8/12/24 Credit Expiration Date 8/12/27 Knowledge Level: Intermediate IIBEC Core Competencies: Building Envelope Commissioning Continuing Education Credit Statement This course is approved for 1.0 IIBEC CEH This course is approved for 1.0 AIA LU/HSW AIA Course Number: BES24_17_OD AIA Provider Number: G024 Continuing Education Credit Claim Information To claim IIBEC CEHs, learners are required to: Complete the summative assessment Complete the course Evaluation & Attestation Survey After completing the Evaluation & Attestation Survey, learners will be able to download a Certificate of Completion.
 Learners are responsible for self-reporting IIBEC CEH credit by uploading their Certificate of Completion to their IIBEC Portal.
-For assistance in self-reporting CEHs, please reach out to: cehs@iibec.org To claim AIA LU, learners are required to complete the above requirements, as well as: Complete the AIA Survey (AIA member number is required) AIA continuing education Learning Units earned upon completion of this course will be reported to AIA CES for AIA members.
+For assistance in self-reporting CEHs, please reach out to: [email protected] To claim AIA LU, learners are required to complete the above requirements, as well as: Complete the AIA Survey (AIA member number is required) AIA continuing education Learning Units earned upon completion of this course will be reported to AIA CES for AIA members.
 AIA CES Provider statement IIBEC is a registered provider of AIA-approved continuing education under Provider G024.
 All registered AIA CES Providers must comply with the AIA Standards for Continuing Education Programs.
-Any questions or concerns about this provider or this learning program may be sent to AIA CES (cessupport@aia.org or (800) AIA 3837, Option 3).
+Any questions or concerns about this provider or this learning program may be sent to AIA CES ([email protected] or (800) AIA 3837, Option 3).
 This learning program is registered with AIA CES for continuing professional education.
 As such, it does not include content that may be deemed or construed to be an approval or endorsement by the AIA of any material of construction or any method or manner of handling, using, distributing, or dealing in any material or product.
 AIA continuing education credit has been reviewed and approved by AIA CES.
 Learners must complete the entire learning program to receive continuing education credit.
 AIA continuing education Learning Units earned upon completion of this course will be reported to AIA CES for AIA members.
 Certificates of Completion for both AIA members and non-AIA members are available upon request.
 Read more

-Course Overview This session was originally presented at the 2024 IIBEC International Convention & Trade Show in Phoenix, Arizona.
-This course includes the following components: recording of the live session a summative assessment consisting of 10 multiple-choice questions two surveys required to claim continuing education credit Description The vast inventory of existing buildings with exposed concrete framing will inevitably require repairs.
-For concrete-frame buildings where the exposed structure also serves as the building enclosure, deterioration can result in structural issues, fall hazards, and unsatisfactory building enclosure performance including water leakage and thermal bridging.
-This session will present information regarding deterioration and repair approaches from both structural and building enclosure performance perspectives.
-Topics discussed include concrete construction techniques over time, exterior condition assessment best practices, building enclosure performance requirements and energy codes, and considerations for preventative maintenance and repairs using both time-tested and novel approaches.
-Speaker(s)/Author(s) Demetria E. Boatwright, CDT, PE, SE Raths, Raths & Johnson Inc. Willowbrook, IL Patrick E. Reicher, REWC, REWO, CCS, CCCA, SE Raths, Raths & Johnson Inc. Willowbrook, IL Non-presenting Co-author: Colin P. Rueb, CDT, PE, SE Raths, Raths & Johnson Inc. Willowbrook, IL Course Access Courses are accessible in LearnUpon for one year from the date of purchase.
-Credit Start Date 2/12/24 Credit Expiration Date 2/12/27 Course Recommended Prerequisite(s): Requisite knowledge: structural systems, building enclosures, concrete Knowledge Level: Intermediate Continuing Education Credit Statement This course is approved for 1.0 IIBEC CEH This course is approved for 1.0 AIA LU/HSW AIA Course Number: COD24_06 AIA Provider Number: G024 Continuing Education Credit Claim Information To claim IIBEC CEHs, learners are required to: Achieve a passing score of 70% on the summative assessment (learners are provided unlimited attempts) Complete the course Evaluation & Attestation Survey After completing the Evaluation & Attestation Survey, learners will be able to download a Certificate of Completion.
+2024 BES Session: Examining Methods for Preserving and Improving the Energy Performance of a Historic, Aluminum Framed Curtainwall System Course Overview This session was originally presented at the 2024 IIBEC/OBEC Building Enclosure Symposium in Toronto, Canada.
+This course includes the following components: recording of the live session a summative assessment consisting of 10 questions two surveys required to claim continuing education credit Description With respect to thermal performance, historic aluminum-framed curtainwall systems perform poorly compared to modern counterparts..
+These systems are ideal candidates for replacement with newer thermally efficient systems during building retrofits.
+However, there are situations where replacement of the curtainwall system is not feasible due to other factors such as historic significance, constructability, or excessive costs.
+When a facade is designated as historically significant by local preservation authorities, the appearance of the curtainwall system must be maintained.
+This may be difficult with modern replacement systems, and customization may be cost prohibitive.
+This session explores a method that was developed to thermally retrofit in-situ a historic curtainwall framing system while maintaining the original appearance of the system.
+The change in thermal performance is modeled to estimate improvements that can be achieved through retrofitting existing framing and compared to the improvement in replacing the existing framing.
+Finally, an energy cost-benefit analysis is conducted to account for embodied energy associated with the new framing system.
+The primary intended audience is designers and constructors focused on building restoration.
+Some background knowledge of building science fundamentals will assist the attendee's understanding.
+Speaker(s)/Author(s) David Wach, PEng Senior Engineer Engineering Link Inc. Arthur Li, PEng Project Engineer Engineering Link Inc. Course Access Courses are accessible in LearnUpon for one year from the date of purchase.
+Credit Start Date 8/12/24 Credit Expiration Date 8/12/27 Knowledge Level: Intermediate IIBEC Core Competencies: Exterior Wall Continuing Education Credit Statement This course is approved for 1.0 IIBEC CEH This course is approved for 1.0 AIA LU/HSW AIA Course Number: BES24_14_OD AIA Provider Number: G024 Continuing Education Credit Claim Information To claim IIBEC CEHs, learners are required to: Complete the summative assessment Complete the course Evaluation & Attestation Survey After completing the Evaluation & Attestation Survey, learners will be able to download a Certificate of Completion.
 Learners are responsible for self-reporting IIBEC CEH credit by uploading their Certificate of Completion to their IIBEC Portal.
-For assistance in self-reporting CEHs, please reach out to: cehs@iibec.org To claim AIA LU, learners are required to complete the above requirements, as well as: Complete the AIA Survey (AIA member number is required) AIA continuing education Learning Units earned upon completion of this course will be reported to AIA CES for AIA members.
+For assistance in self-reporting CEHs, please reach out to: [email protected] To claim AIA LU, learners are required to complete the above requirements, as well as: Complete the AIA Survey (AIA member number is required) AIA continuing education Learning Units earned upon completion of this course will be reported to AIA CES for AIA members.
 AIA CES Provider statement IIBEC is a registered provider of AIA-approved continuing education under Provider G024.
 All registered AIA CES Providers must comply with the AIA Standards for Continuing Education Programs.
-Any questions or concerns about this provider or this learning program may be sent to AIA CES (cessupport@aia.org or (800) AIA 3837, Option 3).
+Any questions or concerns about this provider or this learning program may be sent to AIA CES ([email protected] or (800) AIA 3837, Option 3).
 This learning program is registered with AIA CES for continuing professional education.
 As such, it does not include content that may be deemed or construed to be an approval or endorsement by the AIA of any material of construction or any method or manner of handling, using, distributing, or dealing in any material or product.
 AIA continuing education credit has been reviewed and approved by AIA CES.
 Learners must complete the entire learning program to receive continuing education credit.
 AIA continuing education Learning Units earned upon completion of this course will be reported to AIA CES for AIA members.
 Certificates of Completion for both AIA members and non-AIA members are available upon request.
 Read more

-Course Overview This session was originally presented at the 2024 IIBEC International Convention & Trade Show in Phoenix, Arizona.
-This course includes the following components: recording of the live session a summative assessment consisting of 10 multiple-choice questions two surveys required to claim continuing education credit Description What roof type is ideal for photovoltaic (PV) system mounting?
-What about “solar zone,” roof orientation, environmental and collateral loads, system sizing, the building enclosure, and life-cycle cost analyses?
-All of these factors affect the sustainability and financial pro forma of the roof and PV system.
-New technologies can be daunting.
-When it comes to PV design, small shifts in thinking can bring the things that matter into focus, producing huge savings and production efficiencies for improving the client’s overall ROI.
-This presentation will review and discuss the concepts of treating the roof and PV system as a single asset with supporting ROIs and IRR.
-Upon this review, participants will have a better understanding of the numbers regarding the ROI and IRR.
-Speaker(s)/Author(s) Rob Haddock Metal Roof Advisory Group Black Forest, Colorado Mark Gies S-5!
-Boston, Massachusetts Course Access Courses are accessible in LearnUpon for one year from the date of purchase.
-Credit Start Date 2/6/24 Credit Expiration Date 2/6/27 Course Recommended Prerequisite(s): The attendees should have a basic understanding of roofing, photovoltaic systems, and how money can influence an owner’s decision-making.
-Knowledge Level: Intermediate Continuing Education Credit Statement This course is approved for 1.0 IIBEC CEH This course is approved for 1.0 AIA LU/HSW AIA Course Number: COD24_22 AIA Provider Number: G024 Continuing Education Credit Claim Information To claim IIBEC CEHs, learners are required to: Achieve a passing score of 70% on the summative assessment (learners are provided unlimited attempts) Complete the course Evaluation & Attestation Survey After completing the Evaluation & Attestation Survey, learners will be able to download a Certificate of Completion.
+2024 BES Session: Windows Installation Designs for Meeting Demanding Thermal Code Requirements Course Overview This session was originally presented at the 2024 IIBEC/OBEC Building Enclosure Symposium in Toronto, Canada.
+This course includes the following components: recording of the live session a summative assessment consisting of 10 questions two surveys required to claim continuing education credit Description The building enclosure industry has been moving to the use of exterior continuous insulation for decades, and the thickness of the insulation required has steadily been increasing.
+Thicker exterior insulation requires new design solutions for cladding attachment and penetrations, such as window openings.
+Modern emerging building codes, such as the National Energy Code for Buildings 2020 in Canada and ASHRAE 90.1-2022 Energy Standard for Sites and Buildings Except Low-Rise Residential Buildings, require the not-inconsiderable thermal bridging impact of window installation details to be considered.
+Finally, the need to focus on the water and airtightness of window installations is now widespread.
+New standards, such as CSA A440.6, High Exposure Fenestration Installation, provide requirements for demanding applications.
+This session will review design and construction challenges of window installation in walls with more than 50 mm (2”) of continuous insulation.
+New products have become available that may help solve some of the challenges.
+The design process, technology, and techniques for ensuring an air- and water-tight installation while mitigating thermal bridging will be presented, along with a range of thermal calculations and construction details to bring these solutions to life.
+Speaker(s)/Author(s) John Straube, PhD, PEng RDH Building Science University of Waterloo Faculty of Engineering Daniel Haaland, MASc, PEng Principal, Building Science Engineer RDH Building Science Course Access Courses are accessible in LearnUpon for one year from the date of purchase.
+Credit Start Date August 12, 2024 Credit Expiration Date August 12, 2027 Knowledge Level: Intermediate IIBEC Core Competencies: Exterior Walls Continuing Education Credit Statement This course is approved for 1.0 IIBEC CEH This course is approved for 1.0 AIA LU/Elective AIA Course Number: BES24_10_OD AIA Provider Number: G024 Continuing Education Credit Claim Information To claim IIBEC CEHs, learners are required to: Complete the summative assessment Complete the course Evaluation & Attestation Survey After completing the Evaluation & Attestation Survey, learners will be able to download a Certificate of Completion.
 Learners are responsible for self-reporting IIBEC CEH credit by uploading their Certificate of Completion to their IIBEC Portal.
-For assistance in self-reporting CEHs, please reach out to: cehs@iibec.org To claim AIA LU, learners are required to complete the above requirements, as well as: Complete the AIA Survey (AIA member number is required) AIA continuing education Learning Units earned upon completion of this course will be reported to AIA CES for AIA members.
+For assistance in self-reporting CEHs, please reach out to: [email protected] To claim AIA LU, learners are required to complete the above requirements, as well as: Complete the AIA Survey (AIA member number is required) AIA continuing education Learning Units earned upon completion of this course will be reported to AIA CES for AIA members.
 AIA CES Provider statement IIBEC is a registered provider of AIA-approved continuing education under Provider G024.
 All registered AIA CES Providers must comply with the AIA Standards for Continuing Education Programs.
-Any questions or concerns about this provider or this learning program may be sent to AIA CES (cessupport@aia.org or (800) AIA 3837, Option 3).
+Any questions or concerns about this provider or this learning program may be sent to AIA CES ([email protected] or (800) AIA 3837, Option 3).
 This learning program is registered with AIA CES for continuing professional education.
 As such, it does not include content that may be deemed or construed to be an approval or endorsement by the AIA of any material of construction or any method or manner of handling, using, distributing, or dealing in any material or product.
 AIA continuing education credit has been reviewed and approved by AIA CES.
 Learners must complete the entire learning program to receive continuing education credit.
 AIA continuing education Learning Units earned upon completion of this course will be reported to AIA CES for AIA members.
 Certificates of Completion for both AIA members and non-AIA members are available upon request.
 Read more

-Course Overview This session was originally presented at the 2024 IIBEC International Convention & Trade Show in Phoenix, Arizona.
-This course includes the following components: recording of the live session a summative assessment consisting of 10 multiple-choice questions two surveys required to claim continuing education credit Description In an effort to increase awareness and reduce the embodied carbon impacts of the building enclosure, this presentation will share research into current enclosure materials and systems, compare various enclosure systems to understand their relative carbon impacts from one to another, and highlight gaps in the critical data needed to calculate whole building life cycle analyses.
-The presentation will start by introducing environmental product declarations (EPDs) and their governing product category rules (PCRs) and will conclude by providing participants a glimpse into where the industry is headed in regard to future code and legislation requirements for low-carbon materials.
-Speaker(s)/Author(s) Patrick Keeney, AIA, CPHC, LEED AP O+M Walter P Moore Washington, District of Columbia Nouha Javed PE, LEED General Associate Walter P Moore Washington, District of Columbia Course Access Courses are accessible in LearnUpon for one year from the date of purchase.
-Credit Start Date 2/12/24 Credit Expiration Date 2/12/27 Course Recommended Prerequisite(s) Understanding of typical enclosure materials, embodied carbon basics, and whole building LCA.
-Knowledge Level: Intermediate Continuing Education Credit Statement This course is approved for 1.0 IIBEC CEH This course is approved for 1.0 AIA LU/HSW AIA Course Number: COD24_10 AIA Provider Number: G024 Continuing Education Credit Claim Information To claim IIBEC CEHs, learners are required to: Achieve a passing score of 70% on the summative assessment (learners are provided unlimited attempts) Complete the course Evaluation & Attestation Survey After completing the Evaluation & Attestation Survey, learners will be able to download a Certificate of Completion.
+2024 BES Session: Thermal Performance of Spandrel Assemblies in Glazed Wall Systems Course Overview This session was originally presented at the 2024 IIBEC/OBEC Building Enclosure Symposium in Toronto, Canada.
+This course includes the following components: recording of the live session a summative assessment consisting of 10 questions two surveys required to claim continuing education credit Description While the thermal performance calculation of discrete vision areas in curtainwall and window wall systems is well understood, when combined with opaque spandrels, it often stretches the limits of common evaluation methods.
+Recently published spandrel simulation procedures continue to struggle with nonstandard sizes, especially small slab bypass units with high frame to center-of-spandrel ratios; heat flow from adjacent assemblies (vision glazing and building components such as walls, floors, and roofs); and evaluation of interior temperatures, particularly near corners and framing intersections.
+As a result, there is confusion and inconsistent results in spandrel thermal performance values.
+Several studies show that conventional 2D thermal simulations may overestimate R-values by 30% compared to physical testing or 3D simulations.
+This presentation summarizes ongoing research that includes literature review, simulations, and laboratory testing.
+The research objective is to develop improved thermal simulation techniques that more accurately represent the thermal behavior of spandrel assemblies and its integration with the building envelope.
+We appreciate the RCI-IIBEC Foundation for contributing to this research.
+Speaker(s)/Author(s) Ivan Lee, PEng Morrison Hershfield Daniel Haaland, MASc, PEng Principal, Building Science Engineer RDH Building Science Andrea La Greca, PE Consulting Engineer Simpson Gumpertz & Heger Inc Non-presenting Author Cheryl Saldanha, PE, CPHD Senior Project Manager, Building Science Practice Leader Simpson Gumpertz and Heger Course Access Courses are accessible in LearnUpon for one year from the date of purchase.
+Credit Start Date 8/12/24 Credit Expiration Date 8/12/27 Knowledge Level: Intermediate IIBEC Core Competencies: Exterior wall Continuing Education Credit Statement This course is approved for 1.0 IIBEC CEH This course is approved for 1.0 AIA LU/Elective AIA Course Number: BES24_09_OD AIA Provider Number: G024 Continuing Education Credit Claim Information To claim IIBEC CEHs, learners are required to: Complete the summative assessment Complete the course Evaluation & Attestation Survey After completing the Evaluation & Attestation Survey, learners will be able to download a Certificate of Completion.
 Learners are responsible for self-reporting IIBEC CEH credit by uploading their Certificate of Completion to their IIBEC Portal.
-For assistance in self-reporting CEHs, please reach out to: cehs@iibec.org To claim AIA LU, learners are required to complete the above requirements, as well as: Complete the AIA Survey (AIA member number is required) AIA continuing education Learning Units earned upon completion of this course will be reported to AIA CES for AIA members.
+For assistance in self-reporting CEHs, please reach out to: [email protected] To claim AIA LU, learners are required to complete the above requirements, as well as: Complete the AIA Survey (AIA member number is required) AIA continuing education Learning Units earned upon completion of this course will be reported to AIA CES for AIA members.
 AIA CES Provider statement IIBEC is a registered provider of AIA-approved continuing education under Provider G024.
 All registered AIA CES Providers must comply with the AIA Standards for Continuing Education Programs.
-Any questions or concerns about this provider or this learning program may be sent to AIA CES (cessupport@aia.org or (800) AIA 3837, Option 3).
+Any questions or concerns about this provider or this learning program may be sent to AIA CES ([email protected] or (800) AIA 3837, Option 3).
 This learning program is registered with AIA CES for continuing professional education.
 As such, it does not include content that may be deemed or construed to be an approval or endorsement by the AIA of any material of construction or any method or manner of handling, using, distributing, or dealing in any material or product.
 AIA continuing education credit has been reviewed and approved by AIA CES.
 Learners must complete the entire learning program to receive continuing education credit.
 AIA continuing education Learning Units earned upon completion of this course will be reported to AIA CES for AIA members.
 Certificates of Completion for both AIA members and non-AIA members are available upon request.
 Read more

 Shopping Cart